soitun/dns-proxy-server/docs/content/1-getting-started/running-it/windows/_index.en.md

 ---

 ## Running on Windows

-You can run DPS on Windows host without any problems except by two features
+You can run DPS on Windows host without any issues except by DPS isn't capable yet ([see backlog issue][4]) to connect to docker API and solve containers.

+### Standalone Run
+* Download the [latest release][5], currently only the jar binary is available for DPS, JRE 19+ is required.
+* Run dps by `java -jar dns-proxy-server.jar`

+If you run DPS as administrator (using administrator prompt) then it will capable of configure itself as the [default DNS][6] or check instructions below of how to set DPS as default DNS manually.

+### Running on Docker
-* DPS won't be able to be set as [default DNS automatically][2] (instructions below)
+DPS on Docker have one limitation, it won't be able to set itself as default DNS automatically (instructions below)
-* DPS isn't capable yet ([see backlog issue][4]) to connect to docker API and solve containers

 1. Start up DPS
 ```bash